-“My friend, I see no one in the cosmos with its devas, Māras, & Brahmās, its contemplatives & brahmans, its royalty & commonfolk, who could hurl out my mind or rip open my heart or, grabbing me by the feet, hurl me across the Ganges.
+“My friend, I see no one in the cosmos with its devas, Māras, & Brahmās, in this generation with its contemplatives & brahmans, its royalty & commonfolk, who could hurl out my mind or rip open my heart or, grabbing me by the feet, hurl me across the Ganges.
 But nevertheless, ask me what you wish.”

 So Suciloma the yakkha addressed the Blessed One in verse: